Generalized Linear Models

 (0365.4006)

-Lecturer Prof. Felix Abramovich (felix@math.tau.ac.il)
+Lecturer Prof. Felix Abramovich ( felix@math.tau.ac.il)

-Lecture Hours: Tuesday 16-19
+Lecture Hours: Tuesday 16-19, Kaplun 319

 Purpose

 Regression analysis playes a central role in statistics being one of its most powerful and commonly used techniques.
 The standard linear regression models assume that the response variable is normal (or at least can be transformed to a normal one).
 However, unfortunately/fortunately (?) it is not always the case.
-A wide variety of models with a categorical response is a typical (althgough not the only one!) example, where the assumption of normality cannot be accepted as reasonable.
+A wide variety of models with a categorical or counting response is typical (althgough not the only ones!) examples, where the assumption of normality cannot be accepted as reasonable.
 In this course we study generalized linear models, where the response variables are allowed to be non-normal.
 We start from the general theory of generalazied linear models, extending the corresponding results for standard linear regression, and then consider the most useful particular cases in more details.

 Topics: